JThyroff/WUT-TUM-Bot/README.md

 Create a file named `.env` in the repository's root directory.
 Copy and paste your Bot Token into the file and save it:
 `BOT_TOKEN = YOUR_TOKEN_HERE`
 You can find your Bot Token on the [Discord Developer Portal](https://discord.com/developers/ "Discord Developer Portal").

+### 4. Run the bot locally

+Enter `npm run dev` in your command line to start the bot.
+Each time you save changes to the bot's files it gets restarted, letting you easily test changes.

 ## Features